lastcoolnameleft/kubernetes-workshop/persistent-storage-azure-files.md

 One key difference between managing via Azure Files and Azure Managed Disks is that with Azure Files, you can mount to multiple VM's simultaneously.
 This comes at a sacrifice of I/O throughput.

-### Using an managed disk with Persistent Volume Claim
+### Using Persistent Volume Claim with Azure Files

 In this exercise, we will: